mi2e-K/LiTraQ/README.md

 The following text describes APRO-session analysis performed with the current default parameters:

 > Mouse trajectories during alternate poking reward omission (APRO) sessions were analyzed from DeepLabCut tracking data using LiTraQ (Linear-track Trajectory Analysis and Quantification; https://github.com/mi2e-K/LiTraQ).
-Coordinates were perspective-corrected and converted to centimeters.
-Samples with likelihood below 0.90 were excluded, gaps up to 0.50 s were interpolated, and tracks were median-smoothed over 0.20 s.
 Movement was defined as speed of at least 1.0 cm/s after excluding bouts shorter than 0.20 s or with net displacement below 0.50 cm.
-End-to-end transits between opposing 6.5-cm end zones were classified using default thresholds for path efficiency, deviation, pausing, tracking validity, direction reversal, and wall-posture interruption; borderline events were flagged for visual QC.
-Video and tracking frame counts were verified before analysis.
+End-to-end transits between opposing 6.5-cm end zones were classified using default thresholds for path efficiency, deviation, pausing, tracking validity, direction reversal, and wall-posture interruption.

 ## APRO reference